Assyro AI

 Key Takeaways

-• Extractables and leachables testing is mandatory for all pharmaceutical products, with extractables studies identifying potential migrating compounds under forced conditions and leachables testing confirming actual migration in drug products
+• Extractables and leachables testing should be risk-based and product-specific, with extractables studies identifying potential migrating compounds and leachables testing assessing what actually appears in the drug product where warranted

 • Rubber components are the most common source of pharmaceutical leachables, including accelerators like 2-mercaptobenzothiazole and antioxidants like BHT